Dimensioners that measure anything from parcels to pallets

 The shift is already happening.
 Warehouses that once leaned on tape measures or fixed laser rigs are moving toward vision-based setups.
 Not because it’s trendy, but because it clears bottlenecks and protects margins.

-For teams handling fast-moving freight, computer vision is becoming the practical choice for staying accurate, compliant, and ready for what comes next.
+For teams handling fast-moving freight, computer vision dimensioning technology is becoming the practical choice for staying accurate, compliant, and ready for what comes next.